 Data from the BWQMP is available through the Water Information Tasmania Web Portal.

 State of River Reporting Program

 Tasmania's State of River Reporting program, finished in 2003, provides reports for critical catchments across Tasmania.
 These reports aim to provide information on the quality, quantity and ecosystem health of Tasmanian waterways.

 State of Rivers Projects also provide critical information for the development of water management and catchment plans.
 In particular these reports identify areas and actions which can be used to prioritise the on ground work of catchment management groups and aid in planning scheme developments.
 These reports also aim to provide basic water quality information against which the establishment of Water Quality Objectives in accordance with the State Water Quality Policy can be determined.

 Electronic copies of

 State of Rivers Reports

 are available for the Ringarooma, Great Forester, Brid, Pipers, Mersey, South Esk, North Esk, Duck, Montagu, Inglis, Flowerdale, Jordan, Coal, Huon and Little Swanport River Catchments.
-A CD containing some of these State of Rivers reports is available from the Water Assessment Branch (see contact below).

 Water Management Plans